LukasEF/fypenviromonitorjavaapplication/README.md

 # fypenviromonitorjavaapplication
-Java application that uses a to enable the interaction of a MySQL database containing data gathered by a Raspberry Pi /w HAT.
+Java application that uses php to enable the interaction with a MySQL database containing data gathered by a Raspberry Pi /w HAT.